spencer741/prng-prediction-using-cnns/DockerContainer/README.md

 [I 00:11:03.610 LabApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```

 Copy the url (preferably 2nd one) and paste into your browser.
 Jupyter Lab should now load.
-This is because we forwarded the port from the docker container to localhost.
+How?
+Because forwarded the port from the docker container to localhost when we ran the container.

 Note that with this image, there are a lot of extra dependencies that are not critical for our project to run.
 Navigate to the /WorkSpace Directory and start hacking.

 Note that the CSCI4850 Docker Container does not satisfy all requirements for our project to run.